dem214/switchdeck/README.md

 # SwitchDeck

 ## About
-Python implementation of web service to change little carriges of one famous portable game console.
+Python web application to change little carriges of one famous portable game console.

 ## Getting Started